x64dbg/docs/commands/user-database/dbclear.md

-# loaddb/dbload
+# dbclear/cleardb

-Load the program database from disk in memory.
+Clear the program database from memory (not from disk).

 ## arguments